-- (3) Communication with families. - b.
-A person who meets all the qualifications in one (1) of the following options may assume the role of Teacher: - (1) Option 1: The individual holds a High School Diploma with a vocational concentration in child care and has two (2) years supervised experience in a licensed/approved Early Childhood Program. - (2) Option 2: The individual holds a high school diploma or a General Education Development (GED) certificate and has three (3) years supervised experience in a licensed/approved Early Childhood Program. - Option 3: The individual holds a Child Development Associate (CDA) and has one (1) year supervised experience in a licensed/approved Early Childhood Program. - (4) Option 4: The individual has completed twelve (12) credits in Early Childhood Education or field related to Early Childhood Education from an accredited institution of higher education and has at least three (3) months supervised experience in a licensed/approved Early Childhood Program. - (5) Option 5: The individual holds an associate's degree or higher in a field related to Early Childhood Education, Child Development, Human Services or Recreation from an accredited institution of higher education. - 2.
-Teacher Assistant - a.
-The Teacher Assistant is responsible for supporting the Teacher. - b.
-An individual must be at least eighteen (18) years of age and hold a High School Diploma or a GED certificate to assume the role of Teacher Assistant. - 3.
-Teacher Aide - a.
-The Teacher Aide is responsible for supporting the Teacher and the Teacher assistant in the classroom. - b.
-An individual must be at least sixteen (16) years of age to assume the role of a Teacher aide. - c.
-A Teacher Aide cannot be alone with a group of children at any time.
+- (2) The development and implementation of a nurturing environment for the children; and - (3) Communication with families. - b.
+A person who meets all the qualifications in one (1) of the following options may assume the role of Teacher: - (1) Option 1: The individual holds a High School Diploma with a vocational concentration in child care and has two (2) years supervised experience in a licensed/approved Early Childhood Program. - (2) Option 2: The individual holds a high school diploma or a General Education Development (GED) certificate and has three (3) years supervised experience in a licensed/approved Early Childhood Program. - (3) Option 3: The individual holds a Child Development Associate (CDA) and has one (1) year supervised experience in a licensed/approved Early Childhood Program. - (4) Option 4: The individual has completed twelve (12) credits in Early Childhood Education or field related to Early Childhood Education from an accredited institution of higher education and has at least three (3) months supervised experience in a licensed/approved Early Childhood Program. - (5) Option 5: The individual holds an associate's degree or higher in a field related to Early Childhood Education, Child Development, Human Services or Recreation from an accredited institution of higher education.

+2. Teacher Assistant

+- a.
+The Teacher Assistant is responsible for supporting the Teacher. - An individual must be at least eighteen (18) years of age and hold a High School Diploma or a GED certificate to assume the role of Teacher Assistant.

+3. Teacher Aide

+- a.
+The Teacher Aide is responsible for supporting the Teacher and the Teacher Assistant in the classroom. - b.
+An individual must be at least sixteen (16) years of age to assume the role of a Teacher Aide.

+c.
+A Teacher Aide must always be accompanied by staff person over the age of eighteen (18) when they are with a group of children.

-- 43. School Age Staff - a.
-The School Age staff are responsible for supporting the School Age Site Coordinator. - b.
-An individual must be at least eighteen (18) years of age, hold a High School Diploma or a GED certification, and have had either: - (1) Formal training related to child or youth development; or - (2) At least one (1) year of supervised experience working with School Age children in a group setting to assume the role of School Age staff. - 54.
-Substitutes - a.
+43. School Age Staff

+- The School Age staff are responsible for supporting the School Age Site Coordinator. - b.
+An individual must be at least eighteen (18) years of age, hold a High School Diploma or a GED certification, and have had either: - (1) Formal training related to child or youth development; or - (2) At least one (1) year of supervised experience working with School Age children in a group setting to assume the role of School Age staff.

+54. Substitutes

+- a.
 Short-term substitutes meet the same qualifications as a Teacher Assistant. - b.
-Long-term substitutes meet the staff qualifications relevant to the position for which they are providing coverage. - D. Auxiliary Staff - 1.
-Auxiliary staff must meet qualifications consistent with the skills needed to perform the respective job. - 2.
-Consultants and resource staff must meet the professional qualifications or certifications required to perform the respective job. - E. Staff Orientation - 1.
-All new staff and volunteers are oriented by Program Leadership during their first (1st) week in the program. - 2.
+Long-term substitutes meet the staff qualifications relevant to the position for which they are providing coverage.

+D. Auxiliary Staff

+- 1. Auxiliary staff must meet qualifications consistent with the skills needed to perform the respective job. - 2.
+Consultants and resource staff must meet the professional qualifications or certifications required to perform the respective job.

+E. Staff Orientation

+- 1. All new staff and volunteers are oriented by Program Leadership during their first (1st) week in the program. - 2.
 The orientation includes information regarding: - a.
 The DHS Child Care Center and School Age Program Regulations for Licensure; - b.
 State law governing child abuse and neglect, and reporting procedures; and - c.
-Program policies, procedures, and operations, as documented in the Staff Handbook. - d.
-Proof of this orientation must be kept in an employee's file, signed and dated by the employee and a member of the leadership team.
+Program policies, procedures, and operations, as documented in the Staff Handbook.